MohamedAliMerali/react-course-part2-starter/Notes/02 - Global State Management Part-1.md

 # Creating a Hook to Access Context

-Jiust like we can create a custom provider, we can create a custom hook for accessing a given context, we have seen this technique before in react qeury and probably many other libraries, in react query we have custom hook caled QueryClient to access teh shared query client, we can use the same technique here to access the **AuthContext**.
+Just like we can create a custom provider, we can create a custom hook for accessing a given context, we have seen this technique before in react qeury and probably many other libraries, in react query we have custom hook caled QueryClient to access the shared query client, we can use the same technique here to access the **AuthContext**.

 We first add a new folder called **hooks** with a new file called **useAuth.ts**, we define a function whcih in its body we call the Context hook and provide **AuthContext**.